GuangyaoSHI/guangyaoshi.github.io/_pages/publications.md

 1. **S. Cheng** and D. A. Paley, "Optimal control of a 1D diffusion process with a team of mobile actuators under jointly optimal guidance," in Proceedings of the 2020 American Control Conference, pp. 3449-3454, 2020. [\[link\]](https://ieeexplore.ieee.org/abstract/document/9147830) \| [\[slides\]](file/ACC2020_slides_noBackup_public.pptx) \| [\[video\]](https://youtu.be/0avnDGVcMyc)
 1. **S. Cheng** and N. C. Martins, "Reaching a target in a time-costly area using a two-stage optimal control method," in Proceedings of the 2019 American Control Conference, pp. 4903-4910, 2019. [\[link\]](https://ieeexplore.ieee.org/document/8815119) \| [\[slides\]](file/ACC_2019_Slide.pdf)

-**Workshop papers**
-1. **S. Cheng**, M. Kim, L. Song, Z. Wu, S. Wang, N. Hovakimyan, "An Auto-Tuning Framework for Controllers using Auto-Differentiation," presented at CoRL workshop Learning to Adapt and Improve in the Real World (RoboAdapt), 2022.